You would like to find an East Coast data center but aren’t sure where to look.

 Power Costs and the Good News

 One of the biggest concerns about data centers is power consumption.
-It is estimated by Anthesis that electricity consumption will increase to 140 billion kilowatt-hours and cost businesses $13 billion a year by 2020.
+It is estimated by Anthesis that electricity consumption will increase to 140 billion kilowatt-hours and cost businesses $13 billion a year.

 North Carolina and Virginia are both below the national average for the cost of electricity for the industrial sector, with North Carolina coming in at 6.75 cents per kilowatt-hour and Virginia 6.98 cents for August 2015, according to the U.S. Energy Information Administration.

 Providers in both NC and VA are seeking ways to provide low-cost, reliable electricity with renewable resources to lower the carbon footprint of data centers.